-Small Claims Pilot at Robson Square & Richmond Courthouses
+Small claims pilot at Robson Square and Richmond courthouses

 Small claims processes in B.C. have changed.

 As of June 1, 2017, the Civil Resolution Tribunal began resolving most small claims up to $5,000.
 The monetary jurisdiction for small claims cases in Provincial Court has been increased to $35,000 and simplified trials at Richmond and Robson Square now include cases up to $10,000.
 Visit the Provincial Court of B.C. website and the Civil Resolution Tribunal website to learn more about these changes.
 Find information about the Civil Resolution Tribunal Act.